ScorchChamp/ScorchAI/README.md

 ## About The Project

 This bot was made after a lack of archiving of Twitch clips on youtube.
 I came with the idea to make a bot that automatically uploads the 24 most viewed clips per day per category.

+## Releases
+Download the latest version of [ScorchAI](https://github.com/cornelissenl/ScorchAI/releases/) and extract the ScorchAI-x.zip / ScorchAI-x.tar.gz.
+Make sure to read <a href="#getting-started">Getting Started</a>.